Consultants on Workers Comp Classification Codes, Experience Modifiers, Payroll Audits, & More

 California

 Not an NCCI state.
 Instead, California, which is the largest single state market for Workers Compensation insurance, has its own separate rating bureau, the Workers Compensation Insurance Rating Bureau of California, or WCIRB.
 This means that all the rules and regulations that govern Workers Compensation insurance classifications, premium computation, and experience rating are set out in manuals from WCIRB, not NCCI.
 And thus the details about what kinds of work are assigned to which particular classification codes can be different in California.
 And some of the fine details regarding how experience modification factors are calculated are different also.
-Contact information for the WCIRB is:

 Workers Compensation Insurance Rating Bureau of California